 “So our guy’s European… or a citizen of any country in the world that adopted European customs.
 Welp, another thing to thank colonialism for.”
 I rubbed my eyes.

-He grinned.
-“I’ll be honest, it’s really quite commendable that you managed to scam yourself through the pen and paperpost office.
+He grinned. “ But that wouldn’t’ve been nearly as educational.
+I’ll be honest, it’s really quite commendable that you managed to get yourself scammed through a pen and paper post office.
 How old are you, ninety?”

 My brother shrugged.
 “That’s your call to make.
 Although I’m still going to demand payment for this one.
 You did call yourself my client, after all.”

 “With groceries that I have to pay for?
-That’s a raw deal, and you know it.”
+That’s a raw deal and you know it.”

 :I gritted my teeth.
 “A seafood biriyani and a favor, to be repaid at any time of the recipient’s request.
 You won’t get a better deal than that for five minutes’ work.”